Prior to 1950

 In 2018, under the direction of director Derrick Maxey, the Marching Band rose to its largest size in twenty-five years at 87 members.
-The concert bands have been renamed the Wind Symphony and Symphonic Band.
-The Wind Symphony continues to perform at Ohio Music Education Association adjudicated events at the class C level.
+The concert bands were reformed as the Wind Symphony and Symphonic Band for a time, then were combined again following the COVID-19 pandemic as the “Minerva High School Concert Band”.
+This band continues to perform at Ohio Music Education Association adjudicated events at the class C level.